 UX Design: Big List of Handy Tools for Design ProcessUX Design: Big List of Handy Tools for Design Process Check a big set of tools helping UX designers at creative stages of web and app design: wireframing, prototyping, graphics, typography and color choice.

 It is said that a real professional doesn’t mind which tools to work with.
 If you know your craft well, you can do things appropriately in different conditions.
 Probably, this is a true statement still one question remains.
 Why would anyone torture themselves if there are so many opportunities and innovations around?

 The tech world continues to evolve and provide people with problem-solving tools for different fields.
-UX designers are often under pressure and need to provide high-quality outcome within strict deadlines.
-That’s why it’s important to have a set of effective design tools which would advance the workflow.
-In this article, we have gathered the list of useful tools for UI and UX designers based on our experience and additional research.
+UX designers are often under pressure and need to provide a high-quality outcomes within strict deadlines.
+That’s why it’s important to have a set of effective design tools that would advance the workflow.
+In this article, we have gathered a list of useful tools for UI and UX designers based on our experience and additional research.
 Let’s see what they are.

 Illustration by Tubik

 Sketch app is by far the most demanded tool among interface designers.
 The biggest advantage Sketch provides to its users is a simple and clear functionality.
 It can be used as a prototyping tool as well as the software to create icons and illustrations.
 The program is vector-based and gives the opportunity to work with layers and shapes which can be easily manipulated via the tools panel.